slaveofcode/jkt/READ.md

 ### Struct

-You just have to define the JKT struct once and then you could rely on them for the rest of the day.
+You just have to define the JKT struct once and then you could rely on them.
 The struct is defined by using template literal.

 ```
 const Person = jkt`